MIPS 2026 Analytics

 Benchmark comparison uses national Medicare median performance data.
 A measure where you score at the 75th percentile earns significantly more points than one where you score at the 50th — even with identical achievement rates.

-Inverse measure — lower rates = better score
+Inverse measure — lower rates score higher.
+High-priority outcome measure.

 Colorectal Cancer Screening